STUDENT EVALUATIONS PROGRAM Spring 2026

 -

-We would also like the student to announce the title of their song(s) before playing each piece in the video recording.
 Please send your unedited recording as either an .mov or .mp4 file to milehighahs@gmail.com.
-The submission date for the video recording is March 7th by 11:59 p.m.
+The submission date for the video recording is Tuesday, January 27th by 11:59 p.m.

 -